aws/aws-fpga/hdk/docs/RTL_Simulating_CL_Designs.md

 # Introduction

-Developers' ten to simulate their designs to validate the RTL design and functionality, before hitting the build stage and registering it with AWS EC2 as Amazon FPGA Image (AFI).
-AWS FPGA HDK supports RTL-level simulation using Xilinx' Vivado XSIM,  MentorGraphics' Questa, and Synopsys' VCS RTL simulators.
+Developers tend to simulate their designs to validate the RTL design and functionality, before hitting the build stage and registering it with AWS EC2 as Amazon FPGA Image (AFI).
+AWS FPGA HDK comes with a shell simulation model that supports RTL-level simulation using Xilinx' Vivado XSIM,  MentorGraphics' Questa, Cadence and Synopsys' VCS RTL simulators (See [ERRATA](../../ERRATA.md) for currently unsupported simulator versions).
 Developers can write their tests in SystemVerilog and/or C languages.
-If a developer choose to use the supplied C framework, he/she can use the same C code for simulation and for runtime on your FPGA-enabled instance like F1.
+If a developer chooses to use the supplied C framework, he/she can use the same C code for simulation and for runtime on your FPGA-enabled instance like F1.

 <img src="./ppts/simulation/Slide2.PNG" alt="Testbench Top-Level Diagram">